sfgooi/freemarket_sample_72h/README.md

 ### Association
-- belongs_to :user dependent: :destroy
+- belongs_to :user
-- belongs_to :category dependent: :destroy
+- belongs_to :category
-- belongs_to :brand dependent: :destroy
+- belongs_to :brand
 - has_many :images dependent: :destroy
 - belongs_to_active_hash :prefecture